 Since its inception, the club’s membership has continued to grow.
 Joe says he’s been thrilled to the see the flood of support the group has already received.

-UAGC’s Title IX Coordinator Leah Belsley, who is a longtime LGBTQ+ ally, serves as one of the club’s chapter advisors.
-She’s been watching membership requests pour in via LinkedIn and is also enthusiastic about the response she’s seen.
+Leah Belsey, UAGC Access & Wellness Manager and Title IX Coordinator, is a longtime LGBTQ+ ally who previously served as one of the club’s chapter advisors.
+During her tenure, she watched membership requests pour in via LinkedIn and is enthusiastic about the response she witnessed.

 “It excites me that the club was initiated by UAGC students who propelled its formation,” she exclaims.
-“We already have had so much engagement on our LinkedIn group page,” says Leah.
-“The club launched only a few weeks ago and we already have over 250 members.”
+“We have had so much engagement."

 Think you could find your niche within the LGBTQ+Ally Association?
 Read on to discover seven reasons you should join today.

-7 Great Reasons to Join the LGBTQ+ Ally Association at Global Campus
+7 Great Reasons to Join the LGBTQ+ Ally Association at UAGC

 2. You Can Make Lifelong Connections